Alice Peck Day Memorial Hospital has donated an electrocardiogram (EKG) machine to a hospital in Ukraine caring for wounded soldiers and civilians.

 About Alice Peck Day Memorial Hospital (APD)

-Known for highly personalized and high-quality care, APD is the community hospital of the Upper Valley of Vermont and New Hampshire.
-Founded in 1932 and a member of Dartmouth Health since 2016, APD’s areas of clinical excellence include surgical services, primary care, geriatric care, sleep health, orthopaedics, and emergency services.
+Known for personalized, high-quality care, Alice Peck Day Memorial Hospital (APD) has been a community-based healthcare organization in the Upper Valley of New Hampshire and Vermont since its founding in 1932.
+A member of Dartmouth Health, APD has been recognized nationally for quality care.
+Its areas of clinical excellence include surgical services, primary care, geriatric care, sleep health, and emergency services in partnership with Dartmouth Hitchcock Medical Center.
 The APD campus is also home to a senior living community with assisted and independent living facilities.
-Follow us on Facebook, Instagram, LinkedIn, Twitter, and YouTube.
+Learn more at alicepeckday.org.